-‘Hamilton Park’ was a runner up in the Rhys Davies Competition, and first published in New Writing 11: 3 (2014).
-It is now included in Prayer at the End: Twenty-Three Stories (Bangor: Cockatrice, 2015).
+‘Hamilton Park’ was a runner up in the Rhys Davies Competition, and first published in New Writing 11:3 (2014) It now appears in Prayer at the End: Twenty-Three Stories, published by Cockatrice Books in 2015.

 Hamilton Park: A Short Story by Rob Mimpriss